 Make sure that you attend the court date.
 During the hearing, the judge will decide how long the permanent restraining order will be in effect and whether it will impact your existing child custody arrangement.
 The judge may also demand that your ex attend parenting or anger management classes.

-How a Restraining Order Impacts Child Custody
+Restraining Order Impact on Child Custody

 Domestic violence in child custody cases, whether against you or your children, is taken very seriously by the courts.
 Most likely, the child custody order will be temporarily adjusted and re-evaluated at a later date once any conditions established by the court have been successfully met, and the restraining order has been removed.